crate-crypto/Ed448-Goldilocks/readme.md

 ## Goldilocks Curve

 The goldilocks curve is an untwisted edwards curve. x^2 + y^2 = 1 -39081x^2y^2.

+N.B.
+The paper says "Ed448-Goldilocks" is the curve and Goldilocks is the prime subgroup, ie the group we get after applying the decaf strategy.
+This is different from the Goldilocks prime defined above as that is the prime the curve is defined over.

 ## Twisted Curve